 This brings us to our current president, Donald Trump, who was inaugurated as president in 2017.

-The next presidential election will be held in 2020 with Joe Biden from the Democratic Party making a run for president against Donald Trump.
+The next presidential election was held in 2020.
+Joe Biden from the Democratic Party defeated Donald Trump from the Republican Party.

 Precipitation varies widely across the United States.